CLIMAAX/crabook/crabook/CRA_steps/analysis/hazard_data_wip.md

 :::

-:::{dropdown} CORDEX: Coordinated Regional Climate Downscaling Experiment
+:::{dropdown} CORDEX

-High-resolution regional climate model simulations for Europe, produced by a consortium of European research institutions.
+High-resolution regional climate model simulations for Europe, produced by a consortium of European research institutions within the [Coordinated Regional Climate Downscaling Experiment](https://cordex.org/).
 Boundary conditions for the regional climate models come from global climate models of CMIP5.

 Dataset